Alan Rudge

-Sir Alan Walter Rudge CBE, FREng, FRS (born 17 October 1937 London) is a British electrical engineer.
+Sir Alan Walter Rudge (born 17 October 1937, London) is a British electrical engineer.
 He was Chairman of the ERA Foundation from its formation until December 2012, after which he was appointed as the Foundation's President.
-In 2012 he also stepped down as Chairman of the Board of Management of the Royal Commission for the Exhibition of 1851, a position he had held for eleven years; he had succeeded Sir Denis Rooke and was himself succeeded by Bernard Taylor.
+In 2012 he also stepped down as chairman of the board of Management of the Royal Commission for the Exhibition of 1851, a position he had held for eleven years; he had succeeded Sir Denis Rooke and was himself succeeded by Bernard Taylor.

 Life

-He earned a BSc from the London Polytechnic in 1964 and a Ph.D. in Electrical Engineering from the University of Birmingham in 1968.
+He earned a BSc from the London Polytechnic in 1964 and a PhD in Electrical Engineering from the University of Birmingham in 1968.

 He was head of operations at British Telecommunications.

 He was Chairman of the Engineering and Physical Sciences Research Council.

 He is a past President of the Institution of Electrical Engineers and was Chairman of the Engineering Council.

 He was appointed a Fellow of the Royal Academy of Engineering in 1984.

-He was until July 2014 Deputy Chairman and Senior Independent Director on the board of Experian plc.
+He was until July 2014 deputy chairman and senior independent director on the board of Experian plc.

 In 1994 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Multimedia and the Information Superhighway".

-In 1995, he was awarded an Honorary Degree (Doctor of Science) by the University of Bath.
+In 1995, he was awarded an honorary doctorate of science by the University of Bath.

 In the New Year Honours list for 2000 he was appointed Knight Bachelor for services to Engineering Research and to Industry.